Preservative, Amine and Food Additive Reactions

 Food additives are substances added to foods and beverages.
-Thousands exist, made from natural substances or manmade chemicals.
+Thousands exist, some made from natural substances and others from manmade chemicals.
 Several common food additives include:

 - Vitamins and minerals

 - Things which add texture or make foods less acidic

 What additives cause adverse reactions?

 Any undesirable reaction from a food additive whose purpose is something other than nourishment that is supposed to help the body is an adverse reaction.
 Common examples include coffee and tea.
 These two beverages are usually consumed with the idea that you will stay mentally alert, but in contrast, you won’t be able to get enough sleep at night because you had too much coffee or tea.
 From this example, you craved a desirable effect but in process of doing so also obtained an undesirable reaction.